wenzelm/slidr-sloppr/README.md

 ## 19/02/2021
 - SLIDR 1.1.3: added option to choose distance-based or abundance-based greedy clustering (DGC, AGC); fixed out-of-memory errors with large datasets; added gzip support for genome/transcriptome and annotations
-- SLOPPR 1.1.2: improved gene-curation algorithm; now splits consecutive exons if reads are shorter than exon length; added gzip support for genome and annotations; fixed compatibility issue with SUBREAD 2.0.1
+- SLOPPR 1.1.2: improved gene-curation algorithm; now splits consecutive exons if reads are shorter than exon length; added gzip support for genome and annotations; fixed compatibility issue with SUBREAD 2.0.1; added TPM to output GFF

 ## 01/02/2021